Medical Reserve Corps

 The Greene County MRC was created in May 2005 to aid Greene County before, during, and after an emergency.
 It is comprised of licensed health and medical professionals, including nurses, nurse practitioners, veterinarians, pharmacists, doctors, chiropractors, physician assistants, dentists, and others, and non-medical volunteers who will assist and support county efforts.
-The Greene County MRC program is a collaboration among emergency management, emergency medical services, hospital-based services, medical providers and public health agencies and is coordinated through Greene County Public Health.
+The Greene County MRC program is a collaboration among emergency management, emergency medical services, hospital-based services, medical providers, and public health agencies and is coordinated through Greene County Public Health.

 - Sign up for Greene County Medical Reserve

-- Information on the Medical Reserve Corp
+- Information on the Medical Reserve Corps

 - Search for available training